kencormack/pistar-lastqso/README.md

 - remount the rootfs as read-write
 - copy "pistar-lastqso" to /usr/local/bin and enable execute permission
 - copy "dxcc.pl" script to /usr/local/bin and enable execute permission
-- install the package "figlet" from the standard repositories using **"sudo apt-get -y install figlet"**
+- install the packages "figlet" and "jq" from the standard repositories
-- install the package "jq" from the standard repositories using **"sudo apt-get -y install jq"**
+- populate the dxcc, license, and grid caches w/ data for US callsigns
 - copy the supplemental "ansi_shadow.flf" font file to /usr/share/figlet
 - remount the rootfs as read-only